Adarsh-thedev/Hacktoberfest2020/README.md

 # Hacktoberfest2020
-Write a piece of code to print "Hello World!" in your favorite programming language
+Participate in hacktoberfest just by writing a piece of code to print "Hello World!" in your favorite programming language